sammyhenningsson/hal_presenter/README.md

 ### ::curie
 The `curie` class method specifies a curie to be added to the _curies_ list.
 The first argument, `rel`, is required. `::curie` must be called with either a second argument (`value`) or a block.
+The keyword argument `:embed_depth` may be specified to set a max allowed nesting depth for the corresponding curie to be serialized.
+See [`embed_depth`](#keyword-argument-embed_depth-passed-to-attribute-link-curie-and-embed).
 ``` ruby
 class PostSerializer
   extend HALPresenter